zammad/zammad-admin-documentation/manage/text-modules.rst

 When cloning, text modules with all attributes are duplicated and can be edited later.

-Import of text modules via CSV file
+Import of Text Modules via CSV File
 -----------------------------------

-With the import action (since Zammad 2.5) you can download a sample CSV file and upload your own CSV file.
+With the import action you can download a sample CSV file and upload your own CSV file.

 To reduce the error rate of unwanted mass changes, a test import is carried out